rfilipo/perl5/exercises/grains/README.md

 - how many grains were on each square, and
 - the total number of grains

+Case the number of grains is less than 1 or greather than 64, the program must trhow an error with the message:

+"square must be between 1 and 64"

 ## For bonus points

 Did you get the tests passing and the code clean?
 If you want to, these